← Back to HomeDocumentation

 > Important: A futile close (T2 or T3) is not a positive null finding.
 It indicates that continued accumulation under the current trajectory is unlikely to change the verdict, given the study's registered SESOI and feasibility constraints.
 Always interpret results using the full confidence interval and prediction interval displayed on the results page.

-Parameter configuration: Each registered study has four v6 parameters set at creation and locked thereafter: sesoi (default 0.20 SMD scale, 0.10 β scale), cpThreshold (default 0.20), kCap (default 50), kMaxForCp (default 30).
+Parameter configuration: Each registered study has four stopping-rule parameters set at creation and locked thereafter: sesoi (default 0.20 for all designs), cpThreshold (default 0.20), kCap (default 50), kMaxForCp (default 30).
 Researchers planning a study should set SESOI to the minimum meaningful effect in their field on the appropriate scale.
 The other three default values follow the group-sequential literature and are appropriate for most studies; adjust only with a registered rationale.

 10.3 Limitations

-The v6 framework's defaults are theoretically grounded but not yet verified by a full simulation re-run.
-A v6 power and operating-characteristics study (Type I error at δ = 0, incorrect-futility rate at δ ≥ SESOI, expected stopping-k distributions, and τ sensitivity) is the planned follow-up before v6 is used in confirmatory analyses.
-The CP projection currently uses the Lan–Wittes simplifying assumption that future studies contribute equal information; a τ̂-aware CP projection is on the v7 roadmap.
+The framework's defaults are theoretically grounded but not yet verified by a full simulation study.
+A power and operating-characteristics study (Type I error at δ = 0, incorrect-futility rate at δ ≥ SESOI, expected stopping-k distributions, and τ sensitivity) is planned before the framework is used in confirmatory analyses.
+The CP projection uses the Lan–Wittes simplifying assumption that future studies contribute equal information; a τ̂-aware CP projection accounting directly for between-study heterogeneity is on the development roadmap.

 11. Publication Bias Assessment